Simplegram/discord-prambors-bot/README.md

-# discord-prambors-bot
+# Discord Prambors Bot
-Discord bot for Prambors radio
+## A Discord bot made using Nextcord, Wavelink, and FFMPEG